SpikeHimself/XPortal/XPortal/PrePackage/README.md

 Forgot where you put your portal?
 You don't need to go through it to find out.
 Just press the Ping button next to the list, and XPortal will show the selected portal on your map, while also pinging its location to all players on the server.

+#### Multiplayer

+XPortal has been built with multiplayer support at its core.
+This does require all players on the server to run the same version of XPortal.
+If you play on a dedicated server, that too needs to have same version of XPortal installed.

 #### Controller support

 As of v1.1.0, XPortal will respond to controller input when configuring your portal.
 It's not as neat as the rest of the Valheim UI - it won't show you the keyhints on the screen - but it does work somewhat intuitively.